EleutherAI/gpt-neox/README.md

 # GPT-NeoX

 This repository records [EleutherAI](https://www.eleuther.ai)'s library for training large-scale language models on GPUs.
 Our current framework is based on NVIDIA's [Megatron Language Model](https://github.com/NVIDIA/Megatron-LM) and has been augmented with techniques from [DeepSpeed](https://www.deepspeed.ai) as well as some novel optimizations.
 We aim to make this repo a centralized and accessible place to gather techniques for training large-scale autoregressive language models, and accelerate research into large-scale training.

-For those looking for a TPU-centric codebase, we recommend [Mesh Transformer JAX](https://github.com/kingoflolz/mesh-transformer-jax).
+This library is in widespread use in [academic, industry, and government labs](https://github.com/EleutherAI/gpt-neox/tree/StellaAthena-patch-4#adoption-and-publications), including by researchers at Oak Ridge National Lab, CarperAI, Stability AI, Carnegie Mellon University, and the University of Tokyo.
+Uniquely among similar libraries GPT-NeoX supports a wide variety of systems and hardwares, including launching via Slurm, MPI, and the IBM Job Step Manager, and has been run at scale on [AWS](https://aws.amazon.com/), [CoreWeave](https://www.coreweave.com/), [ORNL Summit](https://www.olcf.ornl.gov/summit/), [ORNL Frontier](https://www.olcf.ornl.gov/frontier/),  [LUMI](https://www.lumi-supercomputer.eu/), and others.

 **If you are not looking to train models with billions of parameters from scratch, this is likely the wrong library to use.
 For generic inference needs, we recommend you use the Hugging Face `transformers` library instead which supports GPT-NeoX models.**

+## Why GPT-NeoX?

+GPT-NeoX leverages many of the same features and technologies as the popular Megatron-DeepSpeed library but with substantially increased usability and novel optimizations.
+Major features include:
+* Distributed training with ZeRO and 3D parallelism
+* A wide variety of systems and hardwares, including launching via Slurm, MPI, and the IBM Job Step Manager, and has been run at scale on [AWS](https://aws.amazon.com/), [CoreWeave](https://www.coreweave.com/), [ORNL Summit](https://www.olcf.ornl.gov/summit/), [ORNL Frontier](https://www.olcf.ornl.gov/frontier/),  [LUMI](https://www.lumi-supercomputer.eu/), and others.
+* Cutting edge architectural innovations including rotary and alibi positional embeddings, parallel feedforward attention layers, and flash attention.
+* Predefined configurations for popular architectures including Pythia, PaLM, Falcon, and LLaMA 1 & 2
+* Curriculum Learning
+* Easy connections with the open source ecosystem, including Hugging Face's [tokenizers](https://github.com/huggingface/tokenizers) and [transformers](https://github.com/huggingface/transformers/) libraries, logging via [WandB](https://wandb.ai/site), and evaluation via our [Language Model Evaluation Harness](https://github.com/EleutherAI/lm-evaluation-harness).

 ## News
 **[8/10/2023]** We have experimental support for LLaMA 2 and Flash Attention v2 supported in our [math-lm](https://github.com/EleutherAI/math-lm) project that will be upstreamed later this month.